 ii) If the list type indicates "secured packet", then the ME shall behave as if a SMS is received with protocol identifier set to SIM data download, data coding scheme set to class 2 message and SMS payload as secured packet contents of SOR transparent container IE. The SMS payload is forwarded to UICC as specified in 3GPP TS 23.040 [4A]

+If the ACK bit of the SOR header for SOR data type in the SOR transparent container is set to "acknowledgement requested" and the list type indicates:

+A) "PLMN ID and access technology list"; or

+B) "secured packet" and the ME receives status bytes from the UICC indicating that the UICC has received the secured packet successfully;

-If the ACK bit of the SOR header for SOR data type in the SOR transparent container is set to "acknowledgement requested", the ME shall send an acknowledgement in the Payload container IE of an UL NAS TRANSPORT message with Payload type IE set to "SOR transparent container" as specified in subclause 5.4.5.2.2.
+then the ME shall send an acknowledgement in the Payload container IE of an UL NAS TRANSPORT message with Payload type IE set to "SOR transparent container" as specified in subclause 5.4.5.2.2.
 In the Payload container IE carrying the acknowledgement, the UE shall set the ME support of SOR-CMCI indicator to "SOR-CMCI supported by the ME".

 The UE shall proceed with the behaviour as specified in 3GPP TS 23.122 [5] annex C; or